-Dolly Castro Rocks A Tight Dress With A Lace Cut-Out
+Dolly Castro Rocks A Tight Dress With A Lace Cutout

 Dolly Castro shared a new Instagram update today, and it showed her rocking a sexy black dress.
 The dress featured a tight fit, as it hugged all of her curves and allowed her to flaunt her hourglass figure.
-It featured a lace cut-out in the front, which meant that her underboob could be seen.
+It featured a lace cutout in the front, which meant that her underboob could be seen.
 The neckline was also low, while her sheer, black half-sleeves offered a different texture.

 The model smiled widely in the shot, and wore her hair down with a right part.
 She left the bottom of her locks curly, and brushed a piece in front of her right shoulder.
-Her make-up was also eye-catching, as she rocked dark eyeliner and pink lipstick.
+Her makeup also eye-catching, as she rocked dark eyeliner and pink lipstick.

-Dolly also accessorized with a couple of necklaces.
+Dolly accessorized with a couple of necklaces.
 The first was a silver choker-style necklace, while a second, longer necklace was gold.
-But that was hardly all of the visible jewelry, as she sported a gold bracelet and a square, diamond ring.
+She also sported a gold bracelet and a square diamond ring.

 The Nicaraguan bombshell stood in a well-decorated space, with gold vases in the backdrop.
-The one behind her to her right was tall, and decorated with twigs.
+The vase behind her to her right was tall, and decorated with twigs.
 A second vase was on the model’s right side, which was propped up with a small shelf.
 It was much smaller, and housed a green, leafy plant.

 This update was geotagged in Los Angeles, which is the norm for Dolly.
-It has also been liked over 15,000 times in the first three hours since it went live.
+It has been liked over 15,000 times in the first three hours since it went live.

 Fans had plenty of nice compliments for the model in the comments section.